Chart: Pie: Excel Pie chart example

 Image of the output file:

-Chart 1 in the following example is a default pie chart: Image of output chart example
+Chart 1 in the following example is a default pie chart: Image of Excel chart generated by sample code

 Chart 2 shows how to set segment colors.

 It is possible to define chart colors for most types of rust_xlsxwritercharts via the add_series() method.
 However, Pie charts are a special case since each segment is represented as a point and as such it is necessary to assign formatting to each point in the series.
-Image of output chart example
+Image of Excel chart generated by sample code

-Chart 3 shows how to rotate the segments of the chart: Image of output chart example
+Chart 3 shows how to rotate the segments of the chart: Image of Excel chart generated by sample code

 Code to generate the output file: